Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-In step 13, From the Installation Files, download and install HeidiSQL.
+In step 13, we, download and install HeidiSQL to create the database for OsTicket to operate on.
 Open Heidi SQL
-Create a new session, root/Password1
+Create a new session, username: root and password of our choice.
 Connect to the session
 Create a database called “osTicket”
 </p>